shahzaibmahmood563/cloudflare-docs/src/content/docs/workers/miniflare/core/web-sockets.md

 ## Server

 Miniflare will always upgrade Web Socket connections.
-The worker must respond with a status `101 Switching Protocols` response including a `webSocket`.
-For example, the worker below implements an echo WebSocket server:
+The Worker must respond with a status `101 Switching Protocols` response including a `webSocket`.
+For example, the Worker below implements an echo WebSocket server:

 ```js
 export default {